 EP BC 2014/7282 Condition Compliance Status Comments 1.
 The person taking the action must not impact on any Black-eyed Susan or Trailing Woodruff outside the project area identified at Appendix A. Compliant Black-eyed Susan and Trailing Woodruff outside of the project area were not impacted during the reporting period.
 2. The person taking the action must not impact on any habitat for the Koala outside the project area identified at Appendix B. Compliant Koala habitat was not disturbed outside of the project area during the reporting period.
 3. Prior to the commencement of construction, the person taking the action must install fencing around the perimeter of the project area and identify signed no-go areas.
 Fencing and no go areas must be maintained for the life of the action.
-Compliant It was deemed to be impractical to install fencing prior to clearing in 2016, however, temporary barriers were used to delineate the offset areas during construction.
-Permanent chain wire fencing was installed August to October 2017 prior to the commencement of Quarry operations.
+Compliant Permanent chain wire fencing was installed August to October 2017 prior to the commencement of Quarry operations.
 "Keep Out Conservation Offset Area" signs were erected along the project area boundary.
+Minor maintenance works were undertaken in February 2019.
 4. Prior to the commencement of construction and for the life of the action, all on-site personnel must be inducted on environmental sensitivities in the area, including the risk of Koala vehicle strike.
 Induction material is to be prepared by a suitably qualified ecologist.
 Compliant Sensitive environmental matters, including the risk posed to the welfare of wildlife (i.e. Koala) is covered in the site induction.
 All personnel are required to be inducted prior to commencing work.
 The induction was originally prepared in consultation with qualified ecologists in 2016.
-Since the commencement of operations, the site induction has been reviewed and updated further.
+Since the commencement of operations, the site induction is reviewed and updated periodically and as required.
 5. Should injury to Koalas occur, advice from a wildlife expert must be sought and action taken in accordance with that advice.
 Records of any Koala injury within the project area must be documented and maintained.
 Not applicable Condition not triggered.
 No injuries occurred to Koalas during the reporting period.
-6. Within 48 hours before the clearing of vegetation, pre-clearance surveys must be undertaken by a suitably qualified ecologist to ensure the absence of Compliant Minimal amount of clearing took place in the reporting period.
+6. Within 48 hours before the clearing of vegetation, pre-clearance surveys must be undertaken by a suitably qualified ecologist to ensure the absence of the Koala in the project area.
+If any Koalas are found Compliant Minimal amount of clearing took place in the reporting period.
 Pre clearing Koala surveys were undertaken within 24 hours of clearing operations by a qualified ecologist.
-Furthermore, as stipulated in Section
+Furthermore, as stipulated in Section 6.3.1 of the Landscape & Rehabilitation Management Plan (SLR, 2015)